poult-lab/daily-word/english_words_ learning.md

 02.bail /beɪl/

-[n] Can anyone put up bail for you?
+[n] Can anyone put up bail for you? /

+We were informed that our CEO Richard Qiangdong Liu was **taken into custody(20201017)** by Minneapolis police on August 31, 2018.
+He has been released without any charges, and without requirement for bail.
+Mr. Liu has returned to work in China,” the company said on Monday

 "money that sb agrees to pay if a person accused of a crime does not appear at their trial.
 When bail has been arranged, the accused person is allowed to go free until the trial."